 For now, the days where you walked around in a suit with a glass of wine and a cheese plate talking to strangers are suspended.
 (The good news is that it’s impossible to hold both and shake hands simultaneously, without dropping something).
 At first, event organizers were mystified at how to facilitate virtual networking, and some cut it out all together.

-Yet cutting networking eliminates a central reason that people attend.
+Yet cutting networking eliminates a central reason that people attend events.
 At some conferences I've been to, barely anyone even attends the speaker sessions, because they are embroiled in meetings and conversations in unofficial areas the entire time - that’s how central networking is to the overall experience.
 Networking serves a variety of purposes: fueling sales funnels, finding new clients, doing business deals, looking for new job opportunities, making new contacts, finding people to collaborate with, and gleaning the positive feelings that come with meeting new people.

-Benefits of virtual networking
+Benefits of Virtual Networking

 Easier follow up